OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 ```

-We can also examine the information for the simulation cell as follows.
+We can also examine the information for the simulation cell as follows
 ```python
 G.cell.view()
 ```